Ragwort Poisoning; information on prevention and treatment from the team at XLEquine.

 - Diagnosis can be confirmed with an ultrasound scan and liver biopsy

-- plant usually unpalatable but palatability increases when cut or dried;
+- The plant is usually unpalatable but palatability increases when cut or dried;

-- either spray or pull up and burn all ragwort on pasture;
+- Either spray or pull up and burn all ragwort on the pasture;

 - There is no specific treatment or antidote that will cure the disease or reverse the damage to the liver.